aakirahin/jobhunt-kanban/README.md

 A full-stack job application tracker with a Kanban board, drag-and-drop, multi-dimension filtering, and Supabase authentication.
 Built with Next.js App Router, Prisma, PostgreSQL, and React Query.

+> **Note:** This project is currently desktop-first.
+Mobile and tablet responsiveness is a work in progress.

 ## Technical Highlights

 **SSR + client cache hydration** — The board page server-fetches the initial columns and jobs via Prisma, then calls `queryClient.setQueryData()` on the client to pre-populate the React Query cache.
 This avoids a loading flash on first render while keeping the client cache as the authoritative source for all subsequent mutations.